 In September 2013 he was appointed as University Dean of Clinical Innovation at Cardiff University and in 2014 was appointed as Medical Director of the Welsh Wound Innovation Centre.
 He is Editor-in-Chief of the International Wound Journal.
 He was the First President of the European Pressure Ulcer Advisory Panel, First Recorder of the European Wound Management Association and is a Past President of the European Tissue Repair Society.

 He was Chair of a number of Expert Working Groups that produced a range of International Consensus Documents from 2004 to 2016.
 He has obtained funding of over £50 million from a range of academic, commercial and clinical sources since the Wound Healing Research Unit was created in 1991.
-He was awarded the CBE in the New Year Honours list in January 2013 for Services to Medicine and Health Care.
+He was awarded a CBE in January 2013 for Services to Medicine and Health Care.

 William R. Hiatt, MD, is a professor at the University of Colorado School of Medicine, Division of Cardiology with a clinical and research focus in vascular medicine.
 He is president of CPC Clinical Research which is a university-affiliated, non-profit cardiovascular and clinical trials research organization.

 Dr Hiatt is a past chairman of the United States Food and Drug Administration Cardiovascular and Renal Advisory Committee (2003-08) and past member of the FDA Endocrinologic and Metabolism Advisory Committee (2010-2016).